 Before buying fish, make sure you know what type of tank you plan to keep.
-Some varieties include: tropical community, goldfish aquarium, and cichlid tank are a few.
 Some freshwater fish do better in one tank as opposed to another.
 For example, you should not put shrimp in a cichlid tank or goldfish in a tropical community tank.
+Also, don’t forget to cycle your aquarium.

 If you want to get fish for your aquarium, you need to think about: